jasonsbeer/AmigaPCI/TechnicalManual.md

 By definition, the PCI Local Bus is a processor independent, 32 bit expasion bus.
 The AmigaPCI PCI Bus is implemented via a MC68040 to PCI bridge using a PCI Controller ASIC concept.
 The PCI Controller Logic translates data requests from the Motorola MC68040 and PCI devices in order that they may communicate in an effective manner.

+The PCI Bridge can operate in either AUTOCONFIG mode or software configuration mode.
+This is discussed further in 2.2.

 ### 2.1 Endianness

 Motorola MC68000 series processors are big endian devices.
 PCI devices, by contrast, are little endian devices.
 This means we must byte swap the data signals to provide compatability between devices with different endianness[[1]](#1).
 The AmigaPCI implements address (or byte) invariance to implement the endian conversion.
 Any devices created for the AmigaPCI must be designed as little endian, as defined in the PCI Local Bus Specifications[[2]](#2).